-Also I will add that if I was sitting for more than a couple hours, I would have to lean forward because of the cramping and pressure I would feel.
+Also, I will add that if I was sitting for more than a couple of hours, I would have to lean forward because of the cramping and pressure I would feel.

 I could not stand up straight during these first weeks.

 October 27th, 2014 went in for my first ultrasound (internal) and saw my little baby for the first time.

 I saw the little flutter of a heartbeat and I melted.
 I am truly in disbelief about all of this and the fact that this whole process was a success.
 They told me I was 7 weeks to the day!

 I will keep updates here on a week by week basis to tell you all how I am feeling, to what I am eating, to how much weight I am adding, to how I am exercising and all everything else in between.